 Originally from Fairfax, VA, I moved to Richmond in 2005 to pursue my Bachelor of Social Work and Master of Social Work degrees at Virginia Commonwealth University.
 I have worked in the mental health field in the Greater Richmond area since 2006.
-I have experience working with children, adolescents, adults and families in various practice settings.
-My background includes work in advocacy, program creation and management, hospice care, public schools, intensive in-home services, mental health skill-building services, corrections, elder care and individual and group therapy.
+My background includes work in advocacy, program creation and management, hospice care, public schools, community mental health and case management, corrections, elder care and individual and group therapy.
 In 2018 I left my position as Director of Behavioral Health at Pamunkey Regional Jail to pursue full-time private practice.

 My treatment is based on a strong general CBT (Cognitive Behavioral Therapy) framework and I am an EMDR (Eye Movement Desensitization and Reprocessing) trained therapist.
 I am trained in and use facets of Acceptance and Commitment, Cognitive Processing, Prolonged Exposure, Exposure and Response Prevention, Mindfulness Based Stress Reduction and Motivational Interviewing therapies in my practice with clients as well.
 My specialties include working with individuals with mood disorders, anxiety disorders, trauma and PTSD, substance abuse issues, and those struggling through life transitions.
 I also enjoy working with individuals looking to find meaning and a sense of connection in their lives.
 I offer short and long term therapy to clients depending on what their needs and interests are in therapy.
 I also incorporate various spiritual and relaxation techniques as appropriate with clients.
 I am an Usui and Holy Fire Reiki Master and offer Reiki as a separate, self-pay service which is not covered by insurance.
 For more information about Reiki and it's benefits please check out these resources: like this short video, or this article, or this one.